karec/ics2web/doc/source/api.icalmanage.rst

         return dt + utc_of.utcoffset(now)

-this function allow you to manually add the utc offset to the returned datetime object.
+This function allow you to manually add the utc offset to the returned datetime object.
 Unfortunately the module don't has any configuration file (yet), so the timezone is hardcoded (sadly), but configuration is coming soon !

 This function is call by default by the `ical_to_dict` function, which is the main function of the parser.